mit-han-lab/smoothquant/README.md

 ## Open Source Roadmap

-The following table shows the open source roadmap of SmoothQuant.
+The following table shows the open-source roadmap of SmoothQuant.
 We will gradually release the code in two weeks.
 Stay tuned!

 - [x] Code for SmoothQuant transformation
 - [x] Activation scales of OPT and BLOOM models